 The Altamira caves are located 30 kilometers west of Santander, and 125 kmilometers west of Bilbao.

 Altamira was discovered by pure chance in 1879 and they are amongst the best prehistoric paintings in the world.
-Altamira has been many times compared to Lascaux in France.
+Altamira has been compared many times to Lascaux in France.
 The art found is similar, and both caves were discovered by chance by children.
-Altamira was discovered 60 years before the Lascaux caves and at the time it was not such a huge discovery and it did not change inmediatly the perception of stone-age live.
+Altamira was discovered 60 years before the Lascaux caves and at the time it was not such a huge discovery and it did not immediately change the perception of stone-age life.

-The Altamira caves were inhabited some 22,000 years ago and were abandoned and probably around 13,000 years ago the entrance got closed, which contributed to high humidity and stable temperatures.
+The Altamira caves were inhabited some 22,000 years ago and were abandoned and probably around 13,000 years ago, the entrance closed, contributing to high humidity and stable temperatures.

 The original cave is 270 meters long.
 To preserve this cave a replica was built.
-This is the actual cave which can today be visited (though everyday there are 5 lucky visitors who are selected randomly and who have the opportunity to visit the original cave).
-The caves are divided in several rooms and the paintings are found not in the most external areas where living happened, but in more internal rooms where rites were meant to happen.
+This is the actual cave that can today be visited (though every day there are 5 lucky visitors who are selected randomly and who have the opportunity to visit the original cave).
+The caves are divided into several rooms and the paintings are found not in the most external areas where living happened, but in more internal rooms where rites were meant to happen.

-The paintings include animals (deers, horses, bisons, goats), hands and other geometrical shapes.
-Up to 25 bisons can be found at the Great room, the most famous room in the Altamira caves.
+The paintings include animals (deer, horses, bison, goats), hands, and other geometrical shapes.
+Up to 25 bison can be found in the Great Room, the most famous room in the Altamira caves.

 So if you go to Altamira you need to understand you will visit the replica of the cave.
 There is nothing bad with this, the replica is excellent and super interesting (this is the same system used also in Lascaux in France to ensure the original caves are preserved)

-In the neo-cave you will find a replica of the archeological camp so you get to understand how work happened.
-You will also learn about the live in the caves and, of course, be able to enjoy the fantastic paintings which had been 3-d modern techniques to replicate the original cave.
+In the neo-cave, you will find a replica of the archeological camp so you get to understand how work happened.
+You will also learn about life in the caves and, of course, be able to enjoy the fantastic paintings which had 3-d modern techniques to replicate the original cave.

 The cave includes paintings from different moments in time.
-The bisons in the Great room were painted on top of red horses made some 4,000 years before!
+The bison in the Great Room was painted on top of red horses made some 4,000 years before!

-The bisons in the Great Room are believed to have been painted by the same artist.
-The style is not only the same, but also the action seems to take place in the same area or battle.
-The artist is thought to be a man due to the size of the movement needed to execute the paintings, to large for women of that time.
+The bison in the Great Room are believed to have been painted by the same artist.
+The style is not only the same but also the action seems to take place in the same area or battle.
+The artist is thought to be a man due to the size of the movement needed to execute the paintings, too large for women of that time.

-Two colors were used.
-Black from coal extracted from pines and red from red iron stones.
+Two colors were used: black from coal extracted from pines and red from red iron stones.
 They painted with pieces of stone and with their hands.
-It seems that the animals paintings were first engraved on the stone, then charcoal was used to fill in the engraving and then the surface was covered with the red paint.
+It seems that the animal paintings were first engraved on the stone, then charcoal was used to fill in the engraving and then the surface was covered with the red paint.